 Shine Bright with These Metallic Themes

 Beth of Chinoiserie Chic did a spectacular job decorating with metallics.
 She played with the texture, color, and shape of her ornaments.
-She also filled in her artificial white christmas tree with glittery gold ribbon and berry picks.
-Her Christmas centerpiece is definitely a class act and it complements her room’s color scheme.
+She also filled in her artificial white Christmas tree with glittery gold ribbon and berry picks.
+Her holiday centerpiece is definitely a class act and it complements her room’s color scheme.

-Tip: Start from the top of the tree, placing large ornaments first with even spaces between the next.
+Tip: Starting from the top of the tree, place large ornaments first with even spaces between the next.
 Alternate placing them near the trunk and farther out the tips to add depth.
 Your tree will look fab from all angles.

-This is an example of how dazzling a white Christmas tree can look with the lights on.
-Reichel of Copy Cat Chic used metallic ornaments, a beautiful star tree topper, and a fur tree skirt as décor.
-This white Christmas tree looks like it’s straight out of a magazine.
+This is an example of how dazzling a white Christmas tree looks with the lights on.
+Reichel of Copy Cat Chic mainly used metallic ornaments.
+Then, she added finishing touches like a beautiful star tree topper and a fur tree skirt.
+This holiday centerpiece looks like it’s straight out of a magazine.

 This crunchy, minty striped sweet is almost everybody’s favorite Christmas treat.
-Abbey of The Cards We Drew based her decorating theme on Candy Canes.
-Classic green and red Christmas elements come into play.
-Striped ribbon, stained glass ornaments, little bells, and berry picks, to name a few.
+Classic green and red Christmas elements come into play in this theme by Abbey of The Cards We Drew.
+Striped ribbons, stained glass ornaments, little bells, and berry picks, to name a few.
 You gotta love that huge candy cane and funny pair of elf feet sticking out of her white pre-lit Christmas tree.